Camtrup/StonkApp/README.md

 Our initial thought was to pull the stock prices using an API, but we decided against it as we needed a service that was free-of-charge.
 Therefore we get the stocks current price by web-scraping from marketwatch.com.
 We use .json files for saving information such as username, password and your balance.
 The reasoning behind this is that more advanced systems is not needed for a game like Stonk.

 ## How to use Stonk:
-You can choose between registering a new account or use one of ours.
-If you want to see how an account with bought stocks looks like.
-You can log in with:
-- Username: casper
-- Password: 12345

 > ### Run Stonk locally: